6 Tips For How To Stop A Puppy From Chewing

 Puppy chewing on shoelace (caption: How to Stop a Puppy From Chewing)

-Help!
-My dog chews everything in sight!
-Is your puppy chewing on everything?
-You’re not alone!
-Puppies (like babies) go through a teething process that lasts about six months.
-This is how your pup learns — by exploring this big world.
-But how do you stop her from destroying everything in your home?
-Try some of these tips to learn how to stop a puppy from chewing and keep them safe from ingesting something potentially harmful.
+Puppies (like babies) undergo a teething process lasting about six months.
+This is how our pups learn — by exploring this big world.
+But how do you stop them from annihilating everything in your home with destructive chewing?
+Try some of my tried and true tips to learn how to stop a puppy from chewing and keep them safe from ingesting something potentially harmful.

 1. Make Sure Your Dog Has Chew Toys